Learning Equilibria in Matching Markets from Bandit Feedback: Regret Bounds

 \paragraph{Typed Preferences.} For this setting, we construct our confidence intervals as follows: for each pair of types $\context_1$ and $\context_2$, we take a length \smash{$O\bigl(\sqrt{\log(|\Agents|\Rounds) / \smash{\pulls_{\context_1\context_2}}}\bigr)$} confidence interval centered around the empirical mean, where $\pulls_{\context_1\context_2}$ is the number of times that an agent with type $\context_1$ has been matched with an agent with type $\context_2$.
 We describe this construction precisely in \Cref{alg:typeducb} (\textsc{MatchTypedUCB}).
 We give the full proof of \Cref{thm:typed} in \Cref{appendix:prooftyped}.

 \paragraph{Separable Linear Preferences.}

-To build the confidence sets, we use the high-level idea from LinUCB \cite{RV13, LS2020}.
-The idea is to compute a confidence set for each hidden vector $\phi(a)$ using the least squares estimate and use that to construct confidence sets for the utilities $C_{a,a'}$.
+To build the confidence sets, we use a key idea from the design of LinUCB \cite{RV13, LS2020}.
+The idea is to compute a confidence set for each hidden vector $\phi(a)$ using the least squares estimate and use that to construct confidence sets $C_{a,a'}$ for the utilities.

 More formally, let $\mathcal{T}_{a}$ be the set of rounds where agent $a$ is matched on the platform thus far, and for $t' \in \mathcal{T}_a$, let $\mathcal R_{a,t'}$ be the observed utility at time $t'$ for agent $a$.
 The center of the confidence set will be given by the least squares estimate